Soldiers Point

 Educational outcomes in Soldiers Point fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-A substantial 20.8% of the population actively pursues formal education.
-This includes 7.3% in primary education, 6.9% in secondary education, and 2.4% pursuing tertiary education.
+A substantial 20.8% of the population is actively engaged in formal education, including 7.3% in primary education, 6.9% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education